osa-ora/ml-sample-demo/README.md

 <img width="406" alt="Screen Shot 2023-01-27 at 18 29 40" src="https://user-images.githubusercontent.com/18471537/215110949-eebbe2f8-5405-4650-b24d-65ad0287e93b.png">

-As you can see 2 APIs one is mapped to the root "/" which is used for healthcheck the application and it return ok, while the other APIs is mapped to "prediction" which send json input to the predict function in prediction.py.
+As you can see 2 APIs, one is mapped to the root "/" which is used for health check the application and it returns ok, while the other APIs is mapped to "prediction" which sends json input to the predict function in prediction.py.

 Now, to run this application, you can use the file: 03_LPR_run_application.ipynb which will listen to API calls.
 To test the application, open the 04_LPR_test_application.ipynb file and follow the instructions.

-All the previous activities are part of developing a ML application, we assumed the dataset already gathered and the model already pre-built but you can modify, improve and change it for further experience this part of ML lifecyle.
+All the previous activities are part of developing a ML application, we assumed the dataset was already gathered and the model already pre-built but you can modify, improve and change it for further experience of this part of ML lifecycle.
 In most of the cases these days most of the models are already written by different people or vendors and you can just optimize or update based on specific requirements.

 ## 4) ML Deployment

 Once we have and ready ML application/APIs we need to experience how to deploy them on OpenShift.
-You have 2 choices, one is utilizing the Source2Image OpenShift capability and give all the build process to OpenShift or build a pipeline so you can enrich the lifecycle and automate many parts and integrate many options such as security and others.
+You have 2 choices, one is utilizing the Source2Image OpenShift capability and giving all the build process to OpenShift or build a pipeline so you can enrich the lifecycle and automate many parts and integrate many options such as security and others.

 ### Using Source2Image
-Got to OpenShift console, select Add and then select from Git Repository:
+Open OpenShift Developer console, select "Add" and then select "from Git" Repository:

 <img width="179" alt="Screen Shot 2023-01-27 at 18 41 31" src="https://user-images.githubusercontent.com/18471537/215113469-8ef128f5-bf04-4f1c-8741-11da0d6cb864.png">